Arengario di Monza, guide to the discovery of the ancient town hall

 Endurance races, when motorsport becomes endurance

-Usually, the first association that comes to mind when it comes to car racing is that with speed .
+Endurance races for cars are long-lasting competitions, even up to 24 hours, which require drivers to have a particular stamina.
+They are raced aboard Touring, Gran Turismo, Sport or prototype cars.
+In some cases, these are competitions that have made the history of motoring, such as the Mille Miglia or the 24 Hours of Le Mans.
+Usually, the first association that comes to mind when talking about car racing is speed .
 Racing cars that devour the asphalt at over 300 km / h, drivers who attack the curves as if they never want to brake, single-seaters that whiz under the stands so fast that they are almost invisible.
 These are the images that the word motoring evokes to mind.
 Yet, there are competitions in which speed is not the most important variable , but where resistance counts, the ability to push beyond one's limits and stay behind the wheel for hours and hours, grinding kilometers after kilometers.
-It's the crazy world of car endurance .
+It's the crazy world of endurance racing .

 What is endurance in sport and motoring